fidesmo/apdu-over-ble/spec/security-considerations.md

 ### Secured pairing
 Include some parameter in the pairing procedure so that it can only be performed by the legitimate user: either displaying a code on the device that has to be input on the Bluetooth client, or distributing such code with the device's materials.

+Define an *application-level pairing* mechanism to ensure that only authorized applications may send APDU Commands to the Secure Element.